Pangust01/Releases-ICC/README.md

 ## My java project v1.0.4

 Create a new class "ObjectController" with a sequential search method for find a code of ArrayList.
+Create a new class "ObjectView" in the package "Vista".